Jet Set Radio: Critical reception

 Jet Set Radio received universal acclaim for its gameplay, visual style, and music.
 Gamers' Republic called it flawless.
 IGN praised the extra gameplay modes, saying they added replay value.
 Official Dreamcast Magazine (ODCM) found the exaggerated physics and interactivity of the levels immersive.
 DC-UK described the gameplay as a combination of Crazy Taxi and Tony Hawk and concluded that the gameplay was better than both.
 GameSpot praised the pacing, stating that the beginning of the game is simple and slowly becomes more challenging as the player progresses.
-GameFan was not impressed with the early stages, but their opinion changed as they progressed the game and were happy with the result.
+GameFan was not impressed with the early stages, but their opinion changed as they progressed and were happy with the result.
 Next Generation found the story modifications of the English versions jarring, although, he complimented the new stages, calling them "impressive" and "a worthy addition to Japanese cityscapes of the original".
 The camera controls were commonly criticized, but most reviewers said the overall quality outweighed them.

 IGN said the visual style "looks like a moving cartoon, and every character, right down to the police dogs, is practically overflowing with personality ...
 It has the type of look that makes non-gamers can't help but be impressed".
 ODCM called it "gorgeous" and compared it to the move to color television.
 DC-UK also praised it for resembling a 2D cartoon in 3D space, and considered it ground-breaking.
 GamePro wrote that the visuals were unique and that the stylized design was convincing and fun.

 GamePro called Jet Set Radio one of the best-sounding games of the year for its soundtrack, and ODCM said it had "one of the best soundtracks ever".
 IGN also praised the soundtrack, but was critical of the tracks added to the North American release, in particular songs from Rob Zombie.
 Next Generation, however, did not consider the new tracks to make a difference, stating the soundtrack was incredible from the start.
-GameSpot said the soundtrack fit perfectly into the game's environment.
+GameSpot said the soundtrack fit the environment perfectly.

-When reviewing the HD remaster, the game received mixed reactions from critics.
-GamesRadar+ praised how it is a joy to play even 12 years after its release.
-Eurogamer also gave positive statements, calling the visual style "timeless", and complimented the HD remaster, stating "12 years on and this is a surprisingly rigorous game built of oddball delights, then, and the HD updating has only enhanced its charms.
-The skating's still great, the city's still a joy to explore, and the soundtrack's still one of the very best ever put together".
-Game Informer was more critical, opining that the gameplay was archaic and frustrating.
-Game Informer further elaborated that in retrospect, the originally released visual style blinded them from its faulty gameplay.
-Both TouchArcade and Pocket Gamer criticized smartphone versions for the touchscreen controls and unable to keep up with the tasks the game requires.
+Reviewing the remaster, GamesRadar+ said it was is a joy to play even 12 years later.
+Eurogamer called the visual style "timeless ...
+12 years on and this is a surprisingly rigorous game built of oddball delights, then, and the HD updating has only enhanced its charms.
+The skating's still great, the city's still a joy to explore, and the soundtrack's still one of the very best ever put together."
+Game Informer found the gameplay archaic and frustrating and that, in retrospect, the visual style had blinded them to its faulty gameplay.
+TouchArcade and Pocket Gamer criticized the smartphone versions for the touchscreen controls and were unable to keep up with challenges.

-Across all versions of the game combined, including the original and re-releases, sales of Jet Set Radio surpassed 1 million copies worldwide.
+Across all versions, including the original and re-releases, sales of Jet Set Radio surpassed 1 million copies worldwide.